 - Mobile Newspaper Service.
 We edit content from our content library to deliver mobile newspapers to mobile users of China Mobile, China Telecom and China Unicom via MMS.
 Our mobile newspapers provide periodicals in digital form reformatted for convenient viewing on mobile devices.
-China Mobile's VIP subscribers can receive our mobile newspaper service as part of their subscription and other mobile users can subscribe to this service independently through any one of China's mobile operators. - Digital Books Service.
-In December 2010, we began providing digital reading content to China Mobile Communications Group Zhejiang Company Limited, which operates China Mobile's digital reading platform.
-We currently offer books and other publication content to customers of China Mobile through this platform.
+China Mobile's VIP subscribers can receive our mobile newspaper service as part of their subscription and other mobile users can subscribe to this service independently through any one of the three mobile operators. - Digital Books Service.
+We currently offer books and other publication content to customers of China Mobile through its digital reading platform.
+We also offer books and other publication content through our digital reading vertical at 3g.ifeng.com and through our digital reading applications.

 Mobile Game Services.
-We currently offer approximately 121 mobile social games through China Mobile's, China Unicom's and China Telecom's gaming platforms, which allows users to download our programs using GPRS and 3G technologies.
+We currently offer approximately 151 mobile social games through China Mobile's, China Unicom's and China Telecom's gaming platforms, which allow users to download our programs using GPRS and 3G technologies.